Exhibiting and Judging Garden Vegetables

 - Potatoes, Irish

 White, red, russet.
 Select carefully for uniformity of shape and size.
 Do not display any tubers with greening in the skins.
 Wash gently if necessary, but if they're fairly clean, brush with a soft brush for best results.
-Skin should be mature and not flake up easily when rubbed or handled.
+Skin should be mature and not flake off easily when rubbed or handled.
 Potatoes should not appear scrubbed.

 - Potatoes, sweet